open-telemetry/opentelemetry-collector-contrib/receiver/mysqlreceiver/README.md

 The following settings are optional:
 - `endpoint`: (default = `localhost:3306`)
 - `username`: (default = `root`)
 - `password`: The password to the username.
-If not specified, root/admin access is required.
 - `database`: The database name.
 If not specified, metrics will be collected for all databases.

 - `collection_interval` (default = `10s`): This receiver collects metrics on an interval.
 This value must be a string readable by Golang's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration).
 Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.